2016 Supercars Dunlop Series

 The 2016 Supercars Dunlop Series was an Australian motor racing competition for Supercars, staged as a support series to the Virgin Australia Supercars Championship.
 It was the seventeenth annual Supercars Development Series and the fifth to be contested under the "Dunlop Series" name.
 The season was also the first in which Holden VF Commodores and Ford FG X Falcons built to 'Car of the Future' specifications are eligible for the series, racing alongside previous generation VE Commodore and FG Falcon models.

 The series was won by Garry Jacobson driving for Prodrive Racing Australia in a Ford FG X Falcon.

 Teams and drivers

 The following teams and drivers competed in the series.

 Calendar

 The 2016 calendar was released on 29 October 2015.

+Note: "Event name" refers to the 2016 Virgin Australia Supercars Championship event at which the round was contested.

 Series standings

 Points system

 Points were awarded in each race as follows.

 Points standings

 The series was won by Garry Jacobson driving for Prodrive Racing Australia in a Ford FG X Falcon.